On extensions of number fields with given quadratic algebras and cohomology: Abstract

 \section{Abstract}

-We introduce a criterion on the presentation of finitely presented pro-$p$ groups which allows us to compute their cohomology groups and infer quotients of mild groups of cohomological dimension strictly larger than two.
+We introduce a criterion on the presentation of finitely presented pro-$p$ groups which allows us to compute their cohomology groups and infer non-analytic quotients, with cohomological dimension strictly larger than two, from (non-free) mild groups.
 We interpret these groups as Galois groups over~$p$-rational fields with prescribed ramification and splitting.